Introduction to Sets

 A intersection B equals B intersection A

-This law states that the intersection of two sets is the same no matter what the order is in the equation.
+intersection of two sets is the same no matter what the order is in the

 The Associative Laws

-The associative laws establish the rules of taking unions and intersections of sets.
-They apply to all sets including the set of real numbers.
+establish the rules of taking unions and intersections of sets.
+They apply to

-Where AB and C are sets of numbers:
+Where A, B and C are sets of numbers:

-A U (B U C) = (A U BU C
+A U (B U C) = (A U B) U C

 A union (B union C) equals (A union B) union C